mengyuanuk/WOODWIND/README.md

   <h3 align="center">WOODWIND</h3>

   <p align="center">
-    Here the official code for our paper: WOODWIND: feW-shOt Object Detector WIth kNowledge Distillation!
+    Here is the official code for our paper: WOODWIND: feW-shOt Object Detector WIth kNowledge Distillation!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />